andrewargaez1/Author_Classifier/README.md

 Historical Research: Another use for this model is to be able to see if new found writing samples are from a famous author or not.
 Maybe to finally to answer the question of if Shakespear is one person or many.

-Mimic an Author's Style: It could be used to build a test recommender to help someone write in a specific authors unique style.
+Mimic an Author's Style: It could be used to build a text recommender to help someone write in a specific authors unique style.

 # Further